Best New & Used Handicap Vans For Sale

 Common Handicap Parking Misconceptions

-Now is the perfect time to clear up some of the most common misconceptions surrounding handicap parking practices.
-Surveys have shown that 74% of people have personally witnessed an accessible parking space being misused.
+Now is the perfect time to clear up some of the most common misconceptions surrounding handicapped parking practices.
+Surveys have shown that 74% of people have witnessed an accessible parking space being misused.
 Therefore, everyone needs to understand some critical elements associated with handicapped parking.
-As you can imagine, many still do not have a basic understanding of the laws and regulations surrounding handicap-accessible parking.
-Here are some of the most common misconceptions explained!.
+As you can imagine, many still do not understand the laws and regulations surrounding handicap-accessible parking.
+Here are some of the most common misconceptions explained!

 #1: All Handicap Accessible Parking Spaces are the Same.

-It is a common misconception that all handicap accessible parking spaces are for people who “physically need them” – i.e., appear to the naked eye to need the spaces.
-There are many “hidden disabilities” that many people do not realize merit use of handicap accessible parking spaces.
-Even if there is no visible sign of a disability or need for a mobility device, it does not necessarily mean that someone is misusing a parking space.
+It is a common misconception that all handicap-accessible parking spaces are for people who “physically need them” – i.e., appear to the naked eye to need the spaces.
+There are many “hidden disabilities” that many people do not realize merit in using handicap-accessible parking spaces.
+Even if there is no visible sign of a disability or need for a mobility device, it does not necessarily mean someone is misusing a parking space.

 #2: I Can Park in a Striped Area Next to a Handicap Accessible Parking Space.

-Building on the last point, the striped lines directly beside handicap accessible parking spaces have a specific purpose and should not be parked within.
-Some people think it is better to park in these spots in a pinch rather than a handicap-accessible space.
+Building on the last point, the striped lines directly beside handicap-accessible parking spaces have a specific purpose and should not be parked within.
+Some people think it is better to park in these spots in a pinch rather than in a handicap-accessible space.
 In reality, utilizing either can cause accessibility issues for those with disabilities.
-Some people may even believe these spaces are perfect for parking motorcycles, golf carts, or small vehicles.
-However, these should be left for those who genuinely need them.
+Some may even believe these spaces are perfect for parking motorcycles, golf carts, or small vehicles.
+However, these should be left to those who genuinely need them.

 These striped areas are no spaces at all.
-These areas provide the extra room individuals need in wheelchairs to enter and exit their vehicles safely.
-This area is necessary because the ramp deployed from inside their vehicle extends approximately.
+These areas provide the extra room individuals need in wheelchairs to safely enter and exit their vehicles.
+This area is necessary because the ramp deployed inside their vehicle extends approximately.
 5 feet.
 Without this additional room, users would not have the space to navigate up or down their ramp.
-Therefore, when you park in or partially in these spaces, you take away the valuable room needed for someone to enter or exit their vehicle.
+Therefore, when you park in or partially in these spaces, you take away the valuable room for someone to enter or exit their vehicle.

-Oh, one last thing… In addition to causing convenience issues for people with disabilities, parking in these spots can also have major consequences for the offenders.
-In most locations, obstructing & parking illegally in a handicap zone carries a fine of at least $500 and jail time (source).
+Oh, one last thing… In addition to causing convenience issues for people with disabilities, parking in these spots can have major consequences for the offenders.
+In most locations, obstructing & parking illegally in a handicapped zone carries a fine of at least $500 and jail time (source).

 lady coming down wheelchair ram with a car blocking her exit